Home Web Development The Future of Web Development Careers

 PWAs bridge the gap between web and mobile applications, offering native app-like experiences through web browsers.
 These applications work offline, send push notifications, and install on devices without app stores.

-Benefits driving PWA adoption:
+Benefits of driving PWA adoption:

 • Reduced development costs compared to native apps